Business Structures: Which One is Best for Your Business

 - Investment needs

 The general rule for this category is that the more dangerous or risky the activity that your business will engage in, the less personal liability you want to have.
-For example, if your business is going to be engaging in risky activity, such as window-washing high-rise buildings, or constructing bridges for highways, you will probably want to form your business in a way that will minimize any potential liability that you, personally, will have for anything that goes wrong.

 Both corporations and LLCs allow business owners a type of "limited liability," where anyone seeking claims against the business will have a very hard time placing personal liability on you as the owner.
 Conversely, if you were to organize your business as a partnership or a sole proprietorship, you could be personally responsible for anything the business did wrong.